ravikumarmn/ravikumarmn.github.io/_posts/2024-02-07-retrieval-augmented-generation-(rag).md

 </div>

-The **Retriever** transformes the input text into a sequence of vector using query encoder and It does same for every documents with help of document encoder, and stores in search index.
-The system searche for document vectors related to the input/query vector, then turns those document vectors back into text and gives text as output.
+The **Retriever** transform the input text into a sequence of vector using query encoder and It does same for every documents with help of document encoder, and stores in search index.
+The system searchs for document vectors related to the input/query vector, then turns those document vectors back into text and gives text as output.

 The **Generator** takes the user's query text and the matched documents text, creates prompt by combining them, and asks a language model for a response to the user's input based on the document information.
 The language model's response is the system's output.